missinglink/ciao/README.md

 }
 ```

-This will set up ciao to read scripts from `./scripts` and write documentation to `./doc`
+The `docDir` property will set up ciao to write documentation to `./doc`

 The `defaults` section is merged in to every request that is made, it's useful for specifying global request properties such as `host` and `port`.